On a Class of Singular Complex Manifolds: Introduction

-If $D$ is assumed to be a canonical divisor in $X$, then one can apply the solutions to the above Monge-Amp\`ere equation to equip $X\setminus D$, with a hyperk\"ahler structure with very special degeneration along $D$.
-The twistor sphere $\mathbb{S}$ on $X\setminus D$ has itself a smooth extension to a the whole space $X$.
+If $D$ is assumed to be a canonical divisor in a complex surface of general type denoted by $X$, then one can apply the solutions to the above Monge-Amp\`ere equation to equip $X\setminus D$, with a hyperk\"ahler structure whose behavior along $D$, by the above mentioned thereom on DCMA equations is now clearly understood.
+If $\mathbb{S}$ denotes the twistor sphere on $X\setminus D$, then it can be shown that $\mathbb{S}$ admits a smooth extension to the whole space $X$.

-We would like to study in this note, the degenerate complex manifold obtained by a degenerate complex structure $J'$ in $\mathbb{S}$, which is orthogonal to the initial complex structure $J$ on $X$.
-This type of structures are called involutive structures following Treves \cite{tre}, where $D$ constitute the corresponding characteristic set.

-Our goal in this paper is to show that, some of the most fundamental theories about K\"ahler manifolds can be proven for this new class of singular complex manifolds.
-To this end we study Hodge-Kodaira theory and $\bar{\partial}$ solvability in semi-local Stein type domains containing the type of singularities like $J'$ along a divisor inside the domain.
+All the complex structures in $\mathbb{S}$ except the initial one are singular along $D$.
+The type of singularities are known as involutive structures following Treves \cite{tre}, where $D$ constitute the corresponding characteristic set.
+The symplectic counterpart has also been studied by Guillemine et al. \cite{GM}.
+Our goal in this paper is to study the singular complex manifold obtained by a degenerate complex structure $J'$ in $\mathbb{S}$, which is orthogonal to the initial complex structure $J$ on $X$.
+It turns out that, some of the most fundamental theories about K\"ahler manifolds can be proven for this new class of singular complex manifolds.

+Firstly $\bar{\partial}$ solvability in semi-local Stein type domains containing the type of singularities like $J'$ along a divisor inside the domain is established.
+Treves et al. had already studies the $\bar{\partial}$ solvability problem for the hypoanalytic manifolds with one dimensional characteristic sets.
+In those cases the solvability does not hold true.
+We apply the solvability along with a weak $L^2$-Hodge theory to derive a string Hodge theory as well as a Kodaira theory for $(X, J')$.
+In fact $L^2$ Hodge theory for manifolds with non-isolated conical singularitie has already been discussed in several papers by Cheeger and other co-authors. \cite{cheeger3} \cite{cheeger4}.
+The singular complex manifolds gthat arise from the solutions to DCMA have the same type of singularities as thosse studied there.
+The difference is that we have singularity over complex structures too.
+For this reason we have introduced in definition 2 a generalized class of singular complex manifolds for whcih the weak $L^2$ Hodge theory can hold true.

 The initial motivation for this work was to generate lagrangian cycles which represent the Poincar\'e dual of certain cohomology classes, orthogonal to the first Chern class of a given K\"ahler surface of general type.
-As a consequence of the developed theory we prove the existence of such lagrangian cycles that live in the complement of the canonical divisor.
 According to mirror symmetry conjecture \cite{ktc} lagrangian submnaifolds are of the same importance as the holomorphic objects for dual Calabi-Yau manifolds.
+Although the realization of lagrangian submanifolds is not straightforward due to their nonlinear equations.